 - Write down your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Document any exposure to latex, when it occurred and what type of reaction you had.
+- Keep notes about any exposure to latex, when it occurred and what type of reaction you had.

 - Write down key personal information, including major stresses or recent life changes.